lab-cosmo/chemiscope/docs/src/manual/input.rst

 ===============================

 When using the default chemiscope interface, all the structures and properties in a dataset are loaded from a single JSON file.
-This sections describe how to generate such JSON file, either using a pre-existing python script that does most of the work for you, or by writing the JSON file directly.
+These sections describe how to generate such JSON file, either using a pre-existing python script that does most of the work for you, or by writing the JSON file directly.
 Since the resulting JSON file can be quite large and thus harder to share with